Comparing Popper and Kuhn is not that easy because especially Karl Popper was a master

 The western notion 'thinking' points at part of western cultural reality.
 To western people 'thinking' seems a real activity,

-The result of using the western tool 'thinking' is 'rational' ordering of cultural memory, and called knowledge
+The result of using the western tool 'thinking' is 'rational' ordering of western cultural memory, and is called knowledge

-Present 'knowledge' can be seen as speed of finding in cultural memory the skills to survive Western conflict-environment.
+Western 'knowledge' can be seen as speed of finding in western cultural memory the skills to survive Western conflict-environment.

 Cultural change can from within Western culture be experienced as very fast,

-but (if those skills are filtered away) be observed as standstill in parallel cultures.
+but (if 'rational' change is filtered away) be observed as standstill in parallel cultures.